 2.1 PAYMENT PROCESSING

 The MMG Services deliver real time or near real time Transaction processing capability over the Internet with a high availability service level applying to the Payment Interface (as set out in clause 6).
 The MMG Services includes reconciliation services for Transaction Acquired and Settled via MMG, to help match processed Transactions with settlements received from the relevant Acquirers and Scheme Owners.
 All Card Not Present Transactions shall be submitted to MMG for processing through the Hosted Payment Page as Payment Interface, unless otherwise agreed in the Merchant Agreement.
-All POS Transactions shall be submitted to MMG to the API by means of an MMG approved POS Terminal, which complies with the requirements set out in clause 4.

 If the relevant Acquirer or Scheme Owner settles related funds directly to Merchant (so not via MMG), reconciliation services will not be available unless specifically agreed otherwise in writing by MMG.